cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 🚀 Get started: http://localhost:12345/
 ```
-*Note: use* `starport serve --verbose` *to visualize detailed operations happening in the background*
+*Note: use* `starport chain serve --verbose` *to visualize detailed operations happening in the background*

 ## Creating our `Claim` type